Where Putin wants you to pray in Paris

 “It wasn’t easy.
 At one point, we felt like we were really close to abandoning everything,” said Vladimir Kozhin as he unveiled a second and final design before the press in 2014.

 The project began in earnest in 2010, when the Russian state trumped offers from Saudi Arabia and Canada and paid the French $78 million for the land in the heart of Paris.
+The Sainte-Trinité Cathedral has been a priority for Putin for nearly a decade, pursued through diplomacy and lobbying at the highest levels of the French state.

 French security services objected because the land on which the Russians were to build a cultural center, offices and a school in addition to the cathedral was located near sensitive sites and there were reportedly concerns about the location’s spying potential: the French foreign ministry is a short walk away on the Quai d’Orsay, as are several foreign embassies and a nearby palace that contains private apartments used by aides to the French president, including one where former president François Mitterrand spent time with his mistress.